Browse through the frequently asked questions on the CPEng review proposal.

 Why are you proposing new classes of CPEng?

 In conjunction with technical groups, we are developing Bodies of Knowledge and Skills for specific disciplines.
 We want to make it clear when people are assessed against those BOKS, which provides more assurance that they can do specific work.
-This will set a higher bar for these disciplines and provide greater assurance of competence for regulators and the public.
+This will set a clearer bar for these disciplines and provide greater assurance of competence for regulators and the public.

 What disciplines will have classes of CPEng?